thevahidal/soul/docs/auth.md

 The `_users` table serves as the central component of the authentication system.
 Each row in the `_users` table represents an individual who interacts with your Soul instance.
 This table is crucial for enabling various functionalities, such as access restriction, and user registration.

 **_Superusers_**, distinguished by the `is_superuser` attribute set to true, are a special type of user in Soul.
-They can bypass any permissions and restrictions, effectively granting them "God-mode" within the system.
+They can bypass any permissions and restrictions, effectively granting them "God-mode" within the system, including being able to access the `/api/tables` and `/api` end-points.
 Authorization limitations do not apply to superusers.

 The attributes of the `_users` table are: